MohamedAmrMahdy/BlueBot/README.md

 - *purge [N] ( delete N messages in the channel )
 - [X] Show Number of servers the bot existed in with the number of clients served and channels
 - [X] Add Show Bot Information Command
-- [X] Add server info command ( return all needed stats about the server )
+- [X] Add Server info command ( return all needed stats about the server )
 - [X] Re-Style Messages
-- [ ] Add Help Command ( Shows all info about bot and commands )
+- [X] Add Help Command ( Shows all info about bot and commands )
 - [ ] Add Calculate command ( evaluates input )
 - *calc [Equation] ( return result )
 - [ ] Add Verify System ( gives a specific role to sender or auto give role to new members )